konfiger/konfiger-python/README.md

 | Function        | Description
 | --------------- | -------------
-| def file_stream(file_path, delimeter = '=', seperator = '\n', err_tolerance = False)  | Initialize a new KonfigerStream object from the filePath.
-It throws en exception if the filePath does not exist or if the delimeter or seperator is not a single character.
+| def file_stream(file_path, delimiter = '=', separator = '\n', err_tolerance = False)  | Initialize a new KonfigerStream object from the filePath.
+It throws en exception if the filePath does not exist or if the delimiter or separator is not a single character.
 The last parameter is boolean if True the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
-| def string_stream(raw_string, delimeter = '=', seperator = '\n', err_tolerance = False)  | Initialize a new KonfigerStream object from a string.
-It throws en exception if the rawString is not a string or if the delimeter or seperator is not a single character.
+| def string_stream(raw_string, delimiter = '=', separator = '\n', err_tolerance = False)  | Initialize a new KonfigerStream object from a string.
+It throws en exception if the rawString is not a string or if the delimiter or separator is not a single character.
 The last parameter is boolean if True the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
 | def has_next(self)  | Check if the KonfigerStream still has a key value entry, returns True if there is still entry, returns False if there is no more entry in the KonfigerStream
 | def next(self)  | Get the next Key Value array from the KonfigerStream is it still has an entry.
 Throws an error if there is no more entry.
 Always use `has_next()` to check if there is still an entry in the stream.
 | def is_trimming_key(self) | Check if the stream is configured to trim key, True by default